-Challenges that needed to be taken into account included the fact that the "Commission Communication" provide for an increase of technical staff (contract agents) and the increase of only one additional temporary agent for the period 2014 - 2017.
+Challenges which needed to be taken into account included the fact that the Commission Communication provide for an increase of technical staff (contract agents) and the increase of only one additional temporary agent for the period 2014 - 2017.
+This additional temporary agent will need to reduce to the level of 47 posts for the period 2018- 2020.

 Limited availability of staff resources constrains the Agency to streamline its structure so as to make as much technical staff and temporary agents available for its operations as possible, and to optimise its processes through distributing support activities across the organisation.
+This has immediate impact in the draft establishment plan adopted in 21-March 2013 by the Management Board (MB) which resulted in a new establishment plan submitted to the MB in October 2013.